Fish-MIP/FishMIP2.0_OSP/README.md

 #### Note on regional model fishing effort forcing

-TO UPDATE/ DEVELOP SEPARATE PROTOCOL FOR: Downscaling of the above fishing effort to match regional model inputs is likely to be needed.
+Downscaling of the above fishing effort to match regional model inputs is likely to be needed.
 We request that regional modellers work together in their specific regions to ensure we have clear and common methodologies.

 We are developing a worked example for regional modellers to explore and contribute to for their region which will be made available on